SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Methodology

 \subsection{Baseline Augmentation Methods}

-We compare the performance of the SpeechBlender with text-level augmentation and GOP feature-level augmentation. \paragraph*{Text-based Augmentation} For text-based phoneme data augmentation, we increase the number of error phoneme by altering the phoneme embedding from the canonical phoneme sequence.
+\paragraph*{Text-based Augmentation} For text-based phoneme data augmentation, we increase the number of error phoneme by altering the phoneme embedding from the canonical phoneme sequence.
 The candidate phoneme was replaced with a selected donor phoneme, using the same `close phoneme pair dictionary', when creating the canonical phoneme embedding space.
 An output label $\hat{y}=0$ is assigned when the candidate phoneme is swapped with a distant donor phoneme, for e.g., $SH \Leftrightarrow V$; whereas $\hat{y}=1$ is assigned for a close phoneme exchange such as $SH \Leftrightarrow S$.

 \paragraph*{GOP-based Augmentation} For GOP-based data augmentation, we first create a bag of GOP feature embedding for all good pronounced phonemes and grouped them by phoneme pairs using the same `close phoneme pair dictionary'.
 We then replaced the candidate phoneme, in the utterance with a donor phoneme GOP embedding randomly selected from the bag.
 We follow the same scoring scheme as text-augmentation for $\hat{y}$ labels.